Code2703/FCS_roomfinder/README.md

 # RoomRadar

 ## Project Description
-With our project we set out to create an overview of study spots at the University of St. Gallen.
-Such spots include Group Study Rooms, Study Zones (e.g., the library and coworking spaces) and empty lecture rooms.
-Currently, there are separate pages for booking Group Study Rooms and viewing the capacity of the Study Zones.
-For lecture rooms, no overview exists at all.
-Our Web-App introduces the latter and creates a consolidated view.
+Our project was conceived with the aim of simplifying the process of finding study spots at the University of St. Gallen.
+Previously, students had to navigate through a multitude of different websites to access information about the availability of various study spaces, ranging from group meeting rooms and libraries to coworking spaces.
+However, a crucial piece of the puzzle was often overlooked – the lecture rooms.
+When could these spaces be utilized for focused study sessions?

+Introducing RoomRadar, our solution offers students a unified and comprehensive overview of all potential study spots on campus, encompassing even the availability of empty lecture rooms.
+With RoomRadar, we've streamlined the information-gathering process, providing students with a one-stop platform to plan their study sessions efficiently and effectively.

 ## Table of Contents